jacobodiko/DiceGame/README.md

-# MyDiceGame
+# DiceGame
-A simple Dice Game I created
+A simple Dice Game